 5. A Joyful Earthquake

-Meaning: Laughter that shakes up everyone around.
+Meaning: That metaphor for funny depicts laughter that shakes up everyone around.

 His performance was a joyful earthquake, shaking the room with laughter.